Nick-Liou/Distributed_KNN/README.md

 The number of precomputed knn is used to check the knn the program finds and should be at most n-1.
 If the program is asked to calculate more knn that the number of precomputed then it will only check the ones that were precomputed.

+# Generate datasets

+A Matlab script is provided to create and store datasets